benjamin-wss/http-verb-simulator/readme.md

 # HTTP Error Simulator

-This is a simple application built to simulate API behavior.
+This is a simple application built to simulate API behavior for a Loopback API server.

 Currently it only supports HTTP errors to aid front end developers to test their error handling.